-History of Psychology focuses on the changeability and fallibility of knowledge in general and psychological knowledge in particular.
-In addition, the course aims to make clear how internal and external scientific factors have contributed to the development of psychology as a discipline, and how the academic discipline of psychology continues to be indebted to the more general development of science and the history of philosophy.
+In the History of Psychology course the focus will be on changeability and fallibility of knowledge in general and psychological knowledge in particular.
+The course aims to show how internal and external scientific factors have contributed to the development of psychology as a discipline, and how the academic discipline of psychology continues to be indebted to the more general development of science and the history of philosophy.

-In addition to the history of psychology from 1600 until the early days of the cognitive movement in psychology in the 20th century, the course also covers the following:
+As well as the history of psychology from 1600 until the beginning of cognitive psychology in the 20th century, the course will also include:

-An introduction to the theory and history of psychology
+an introduction to the theory and history of science

-2. Learn that ideas on psychology as a scientific discipline and on the psychological functioning of individuals change over time, and that ideas on what constitutes a scientific approach are also determined by developments in society; and
+Students will learn that ideas on psychology as an academic discipline and on the psychological functioning of individuals change over time.

 Mode of instruction